ibm-cloud-docs/databases-for-etcd/learn-performance.md

 # Performance
 {: #performance}

-{{site.data.keyword.databases-for-etcd}} deployments can be [scaled to your usage](/docs/services/databases-for-etcd?topic=databases-for-etcd-resources-scaling), but they do not auto-scale.
-There are a few factors to consider if you are concerned about the performance of your deployment.

 {{site.data.keyword.databases-for-etcd_full}} deployments can be both manually [scaled to your usage](/docs/services/databases-for-etcd?topic=databases-for-etcd-resources-scaling), or configured to [autoscale](/docs/services/databases-for-etcd?topic=databases-for-etcd-autoscaling) under certain resource conditions.
 There are a few factors to consider if you are tuning the performance of your deployment.

 ## Monitoring your deployment